Deltares-research/SPUIS/docs/source/tutorial.rst

 .. image:: ../images/slices_Bath.png

 Then, every slice needs to be defined by an identification number, x-location [m], bed level [m] and profile number.
 The identification numbers should be in ascending order, moving from the upstream to the downstream direction.
 The x-location allows you to define the location of each slice along the waterway with respect to a (user-defined) reference location, and the bed level gives a reference height for the profile that describes the geometry of the slice in-between two x-locations.
 A single profile may be used on multiple slices.
-In the next section we will define three different profiles, which all have been assigned to one or more of the slices below.
+In the next section we will define four different profiles, which all have been assigned to one or more of the slices below.

 .. code-block:: none